 Cultural immersion in China

 Jiangyin is not a late-night city – after 10 pm there are very few cars on the main streets and people tend to go to bed early.
 Locals are generally very friendly and many young people can speak some English.
 Living in the city is the perfect opportunity to fully immerse yourself in Chinese culture and learn some of the language.
 The city is very safe and crime rates are extremely low, making it a good option for families with young children.
-House prices are also very low compared to larger cities.
+Rental prices are also very low compared to larger cities.

 As Jiangyin is on the banks of the Yangtze River, local people relish refined dishes made from fresh river fish and shrimps, which are famous for their exquisite taste.
 There are also abundant local markets in which to sample local food and to buy groceries.

 Due to its small size, navigating Jiangyin is easy – it takes around 30 minutes to travel anywhere in the city by car or taxi, and there are shared bicycles across the city.
 It has an excellent public bus system and abundant taxis.
-The city around one-and-a-half hours from Suzhou, two hours from Nanjing and two-and-a-half hours from both Shanghai by car.
+The city is around one-and-a-half hours from Suzhou, two hours from Nanjing and two-and-a-half hours from Shanghai by car.